mozilla/frost/README.md

 ### Test Accuracy

-There are two important things to note about `pytest-services` tests that may be different from your expectations.
+There are two important things to note about `frost` tests that may be different from your expectations.

 First, the focus is on "actionable results".
 This plays out as an attempt to reduce false positives by trying to filter out unused resources.
 An example of this can be seen by looking at